As Biden digs in, some top Democrats want him out of the race this week - KESQ

 As dark as the mood is among some aides — including those who feel the wind knocked out of them after years of internalizing a related Biden mythology that he always delivers in a crunch — others are hoping to prove wrong people who never believed in him.

 Responding to The New York Times Editorial Board on Friday calling for Biden to drop out, one Biden aide reached out to CNN to offer this: “That sh*t is like jet fuel in my veins I love it.”
-The New York Times did not endorse Biden in 2020.
+The New York Times did not endorse Biden in the 2020 Democratic primaries.

 No clear fix